torchbox/wagtail-wordpress-import/docs/inline_shortcodes.md

 ## How to create your own inline shortcode handler

-1. You will need to create a subclass of InlineShortcodeHandler.
+1. Create a subclass of InlineShortcodeHandler.
-2. Then you will need to extend the Draftail editor to recognise the new HTML tag that your shortcode handler will generate.
+2. Extend the Draftail editor to recognise the new HTML tag that your shortcode handler will generate.

 ## An example of how to add a shortcode handler for the Draftail editor